Programs A-Z Listings

 - Introduction to Literature

 Dr. Pinti's present research interests center on the connections between literature and theology, particularly the ways theological thinking can be brought to bear on literary interpretation, and the ways literary theory can inform an understanding of theological texts.
-He has recently published articles on the medieval mystic, Julian of Norwich, and the 16th Century Bible translator, William Tyndale.
-His past publications are on the writings of Chaucer, Dante and other medieval poets, focusing especially on issues of translation, commentary, and intertextuality.
+His past publications have been on the work of writers such as Chaucer, Julian of Norwich, and William Tyndale, focused especially on issues of translation, commentary, and intertextuality.
 His forthcoming publications include articles on modern illustrated versions of _Beowulf_, and Gene Yang's graphic novel _American Born Chinese_.